Post Level: ISA-Junior Specialist

 WE THINK OUTSIDE THE BOX AND INNOVATE: To stay relevant, we continuously improve, support innovation, share our knowledge and skills, and learn from one another.

-Advanced university degree in engineering, sciences, economics, business administration, international relations, or other relevant discipline with exposure to climate technology and innovation.
+Advanced university degree in engineering, sciences, economics, communication, business administration, international relations or other relevant discipline is required.

 Field of Expertise

-Exposure to the needs, conditions and problems in developing countries.
-Ability to research and analyze information.
+Experience in evaluating the needs, conditions and problems in developing countries. is desirable.